bardiya2254kariminia/Age-Transformation-Without-Racial-Bias-Kinship-Verification/README.md

 # A Race Biass Free Face aging model
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" height=22.5></a>

-> The age gap in kinship verification addresses the time difference between the photos of the parent and the child.
-Moreover, their same-age photos are often unavailable, and face aging models are racially biased, which impacts the likeness of photos.
-Therefore, we propose a face aging GAN model, RA-GAN, consisting of two new modules, RACEpSp and a feature mixer, to produce racially unbiased images.
-The unbiased synthesized photos are used in kinship verification to investigate the results of verifying same-age parent-child images.
-The experiments demonstrate that our RA-GAN outperforms SAM-GAN on an average of 13.14% across all age groups, and CUSP-GAN in the 60+ age group by 9.1% in terms of racial accuracy.
-Moreover, RA-GAN can preserve subjects’ identities better than SAM-GAN and CUSP-GAN across all age groups.Our method conduct a fine grained module called race mixer in-order to Generalize the models capability on Generating desirable image with preserved ethnicity and with few amount of data.
+Kinship verification is a challenging task due to the age gap between parent and child photos, as their same-age images are rarely available.
+Existing face aging models aim to address this gap but often suffer from racial bias and poor identity preservation, which reduce fairness and accuracy in kinship verification.
+To tackle these issues, we introduce RA-GAN, a race-unbiased face aging model that incorporates two novel components: RACEpSp, which mitigates racial bias, and a feature mixer, which enhances identity preservation.
+The unbiased synthesized faces are then used to transform parent and child images into the same age group for verification.
+Experimental results on the KinFaceW-I and KinFaceW-II datasets show that RA-GAN outperforms prior methods, achieving an average improvement of 13.14% over SAM-GAN across all age groups and 9.1% over CUSP-GAN in the 60+ age group in terms of racial accuracy.
+Furthermore, RA-GAN consistently preserves identity features better than competing models and improves verification accuracy across all kinship relationships.
+These results demonstrate that RA-GAN provides a more fair, accurate, and identity-preserving solution for kinship verification.
 Be aware that the paper is still under revision in the journal.

 <p align="center">